 In more extreme cases and when muscle relaxers are abused, they can cause heart failure and paralysis.
 Due to the side effects associated with muscle relaxers, individuals are advised to not drive or operate machinery after use, and it’s typically advised to take them before bed.

-Conventional muscle relaxers should not be taken by older adults, pregnant women, or anyone who suffers from depression or a history of drug/alcohol addiction.
+Conventional muscle relaxers should not be taken by older adults, pregnant women, or anyone who suffers from depression or who has a history of drug/alcohol addiction.

 These possible side effects and potential for abuse are why it’s so much better to take the eight natural muscle relaxers above.
 Prescription or over-the-counter muscle relaxers have many more harmful side effects, in addition to being highly addictive.
 Instead, heal your muscles and relieve pain with natural, healthy substances to avoid these pitfalls — and relax those muscles!